pknipp/rotating-body/README.md

     </>
 }
 ```
-However an axis will not render if it is "degenerate" with another, by which I mean if the two have identical moments of inertia.
+However an axis will not render if it is "degenerate" with another, by which I mean if the two axes have identical moments of inertia.
 In this case it is not appropriate to speak in terms of separate principal axes, so it's best not to render them at all.
-The lines of code below are responsible for determining whether or not a particular principal axis is degenerate with another.
+The code below determines whether or not a particular principal axis is degenerate with another.
 ```
 let newDegeneracies = newMoms.map((momI, i) => {
     return newMoms.reduce((degenerate, momJ, j) => {